Yorkcla/AI-powered-CST-for-sound-design/README.md

 9. Confirm the final output, including the theme, phase details, and assigned chords.

-More details about the overall usage will be explained in the published paper.
+More details about the overall usage are explained in the published paper.

 ## Changelog